 Aithsvoe marina in Cunningsburgh The South Mainland, from Gulberwick to Sumburgh Head, has some of the islands’ most fertile land and many working crofts and farms within its boundaries.
 Shetland’s main airport, Sumburgh, is situated right at the south end, with the world-class Sumburgh Head attraction and nature reserve and the famous archaeological sites of Jarlshof and Old Scatness close by.
 Beaches, including St Ninian’s Isle and West Voe, are of shining white sands, and on the island of Mousa sits the best-preserved Iron Age broch in existence.

-At the top of hill (Sound Brae) south out of Lerwick, past the Sandy Loch (the public water supply and a good loch for fishing) lies Gulberwick (ON Gulberuvík from Gulberra – woman’s name, and vík – bay).
-This is now almost a suburb of Lerwick and a detour (left) through the steep, winding, lower road passes the kirk, beach, public hall and play park, then rejoins the main road.
+At the top of hill (Sound Brae) south out of Lerwick, past the Sandy Loch (the public water supply and a good loch for fishing), take a detour (left) to Gulberwick (ON Gulberuvík from Gulberra – woman’s name, and vík – bay).
+The steep, winding, lower road passes the kirk, beach, public hall and play park, then rejoins the main road.

 The expanding settlement of Quarff is the next village south.
 Easter Quarff has a shingle beach with great views of the Ord and Bard cliffs of Bressay.
 Wester Quarff has escaped most of the recent house building and is well worth a visit for panoramic views of Clift Sound and the islands of Trondra and Burra (even Foula and Ronas Hill from the hill of Scraefield).
 The Quarff hall, as in most districts, is a community asset that is well utilised.